mitranim/prax/readme.md

 ### `E(type, props, ...children)`

 Short for "element", abbreviated for frequent use.
 Renders an HTML element.
-In `str.mjs`, returns a string (as `Raw` to indicate that it shouldn't be escaped).
-In `dom.mjs`, returns a DOM node.
+In `str.mjs` returns a string, as `Raw` to indicate that it shouldn't be escaped.
+In `dom.mjs` returns a DOM node.

 `type` must be a string.
 See [Props](#props) for props rules, and [Children](#children) for child rules.